New tools and technologies bring with them a minefield of jargon that can feel near impossible to navigate – text mining is no exception!

 Where text mining is the overall act of qualitative analysis at scale, NLP and machine learning are two key components of the engine that makes it happen.

-Are emotion and sentiment analysis part of it?
+Are emotion and sentiment analysis part of text mining?

 Sentiment analysis has become synonymous with social listening tools, where positive, negative, or neutral classifications often oversimplify how customers and target audiences feel about your brand.
 Knowing whether they like it, dislike it, or feel a bit ‘meh’, isn’t especially insightful.